wing5wong/artisan-whs-static/source/_news/2023-11-22_whanganui-high-school-sports.md

 show_in_slider: true
 date: 2023-11-22T20:06:11.443Z
 ---
-Congratulation and all the very best to Rebecca Baker - EX WHS Head Girl who travels with the NZ U21 Junior Womens hockey team on Friday 24 November to attend the Junior World Cup in Chile.
+Congratulations and all the very best to Rebecca Baker - EX WHS Head Girl who travels with the NZ U21 Junior Womens hockey team on Friday 24 November to attend the Junior World Cup in Chile.
 Good luck.